Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Introduction

 \section{Introduction}

-Fractional calculus is the generalization of the classical calculus to arbitrary orders.
-The history of Fractional Calculus (FC) goes back to seventeenth century, when in 1695 the derivative of order $\alpha = 1/2$ was described by Leibnitz.
-Since then, the new theory turned out to be very attractive to mathematicians as well as biologists, economists, engineers and physicsts.
-Several books were written on the theories and developments of FC \cite{key-8,key-2,key-9,key-11,key-12}.
-In \cite{key-9} Samko et al, provide a comprehensive study of the subject.
-Several different derivatives were studied: Riemann-Liouville, Caputo, Hadamard, Grunwald-Letnikov and Riesz are just a few to name.
+The Fractional Calculus (FC) is the generalization of the classical calculus to arbitrary orders.
+The history of FC goes back to seventeenth century, when in 1695 the derivative of order $\alpha = \frac{1}{2}$ was described by Leibniz.
+Since then, the new theory turned out to be very attractive to mathematicians as well as biologists, economists, engineers and physicists \cite{what}.
+In \cite{key-9}, Samko et al. provide a comprehensive treatment of the subject.
+Several different derivatives were studied: Riemann-Liouville, Caputo, Hadamard, Erd\'{e}lyi-Kober, Grunwald-Letnikov and Riesz are just a few to name \cite{key-8,key-9}.
+In \cite{udita2}, the author provides an extended reference to some of these and other fractional derivatives.

-In fractional calculus, the fractional derivatives are defined via a fractional integrals \cite{key-2,key-9, key-11, key-12}.
-According to the literature, the Riemann-Liouville fractional derivative(RLFC), hence Riemann-Liouville fractional integral have played major roles in FC \cite{key-9}.
-Caputo fractional derivative has also been defined via Riemann-Liouville fractional integral.
-Butzer, et al., investigate properties of Hadamard fractional integral and derivative \cite{key-1,key-5,key-6,key-3,key-7,key-8,key-2,key-9}.
-In \cite{key-6}, they obtain the Mellin transform of the Hadamard integral and diffferential operators.
-Many of those results are summarized in \cite{key-8} and \cite{key-9}.
+In fractional calculus, the fractional derivatives are defined via fractional integrals \cite{key-9, key-11, key-8}.
+According to the literature, the Riemann-Liouville fractional derivative, hence the Riemann-Liouville fractional integral has played a major roles in FC \cite{key-9}.
+The Caputo fractional derivative has also been defined via the Riemann-Liouville fractional integral \cite{key-9}.
+Another important fractional operator is the Hadamard operator \cite{key-10,key-2}.
+In \cite{key-6}, Butzer, et al. obtained the Mellin transforms of the Hadamard integral and differential operators.
+The interested reader is referred to, for example, \cite{key-1,key-5,key-6,key-3,key-7,key-8,key-2,key-9} for further properties of those operators.

-In \cite{key-0}, the author introduces a new fractional intregral, which generalizes Riemann-Liouville and Hadamard integrals into a single form.
-In \cite{udita,udita2}, author introduces new fractional derivatives which generalises the two derivatives in question.
-The present work is devoted to the Mellin Transforms of the generalized fractional operators developed in \cite{key-0} and \cite{udita2}.
+In \cite{key-0}, the author introduces a new fractional integral, which generalizes the Riemann-Liouville and the Hadamard integrals into a single form.
+The interested reader is referred, for example, to \cite{Herr, u-1,u-2,u-3,u-4,u-5,u-6,u-7,u-8,u-9,u-10} for further results on these and similar operators.
+In \cite{udita2}, the author introduces a new fractional derivative which generalizes the the Riemann-Liouville and the Hadamard fractional derivatives to a single form.
+The present work is primarily devoted to the Mellin Transforms of the generalized fractional operators developed in \cite{key-0} and \cite{udita2}.